Azure/azure-sdk-for-go/sdk/monitor/azquery/README.md

 #### Create a logs client

-Example logs client: [link][example_logs_client]
+Example [logs client][example_logs_client]

 #### Create a metrics client

-Example metrics client: [link][example_metrics_client]
+Example [metrics client][example_metrics_client]

 ### Execute the query

-For examples of Logs and Metrics queries, see the [Examples](#examples) section of this readme or in the example_test.go file of our GitHub repo for [azquery](https://github.com/Azure/azure-sdk-for-go/tree/main/sdk/monitor/azquery).
+For examples of Logs and Metrics queries, see the [Examples](#examples) section of this readme or in the example_test.go file of our GitHub repo for [azquery][azquery].

 ## Key concepts

 ### Logs query rate limits and throttling

 The Log Analytics service applies throttling when the request rate is too high.
 Limits, such as the maximum number of rows returned, are also applied on the Kusto queries.
-For more information, see [Query API](https://docs.microsoft.com/azure/azure-monitor/service-limits#la-query-api).
+For more information, see [Query API][service_limits].

 If you're executing a batch logs query, a throttled request will return a `ErrorInfo` object.
 That object's `code` value will be `ThrottledError`.